mshaneck/mshaneck.github.io/SLAE32/slae32-assignment3.md

   inc edi
   push ebx
 ```
-This amused me to no end...
+Which I think is a great value for the egg...

 At this point skape presents three egg hunters and their analysis.
 They relied on abusing system calls to determine access to memory, namely `access` and `sigaction`.
 They are both small and fast, ranging from 30 to 39 bytes and able to scan memory in 2.5-8 seconds.
 The most interesting point from these shellcodes is how they detect invalid memory.
 It turns out that if you make a system call that takes a string pointer, and if the string pointer is an invalid memory address, the program does not crash, but the syscall returns an error code unique to this  situation.
 So if you call the syscall with various addresses, specifically sequential addresses throughout the memory space, you can tell if the memory address is valid or not.
 If it is not, just loop around and increment the address.
 Otherwise, you can go ahead and dereference the memory location and see if the egg is present.

 <h2>My Egg Hunter Shellcode: Research</h2>

 So that will be my target - to try to get as close to that as possible.
 I took a quick look at some x86 egg hunters on exploit-db.
-Most of them seemed to skip requiremnent 1 from above, and assumed that the search started in the same memory segment.
+Most of them seemed to skip requirement 1 from above, and assumed that the search started in the same memory segment.
 As such, some were much smaller, as little as 13 bytes.
 I plan to opt for the larger, more robust version.
 Another point that many other egghunters shared was to modify the egg before looking for it, so that it won't find itself, and thus allow for a single copy of the 4 byte egg, instead of requiring it to be repeated twice.

 For the egg hunters that I saw, they used access and sigaction.
 I opted to look for a different syscall.
 The main reason to do this is to expand on the varieties of egg hunter shellcode in existence.
 Also, since all the syscalls have the potential for side effects, it is good to explore different options to evaluate the various possibilities.
 The two that I looked at were: